-Westminster Abbey is an iconic medieval structure and the site of many historic royal and national events, from coronations and weddings to burials and even deaths.
-Centrally located in London, Westminster Abbey was first constructed in the eleventh century by King Edward the Confessor, a Saxon king who dedicated this new church to St Peter.
+Westminster Abbey is an iconic medieval structure and the site of many historic royal and national events, from coronations and royal weddings to burials and even deaths.
+Centrally located in London, Westminster Abbey was first constructed in the 11th century by King Edward the Confessor, a Saxon king who dedicated this new church to St Peter.

-In fact, the site on which Westminster Abbey was built was already of religious importance prior to its construction.
+The site on which Westminster Abbey was built was already of religious importance prior to its construction.
 The earliest record of the site of Westminster Abbey being used for religious purposes dates to the mid 10th century, when St Dunstan arrived at what was then known as Thorny Island to establish a religious house for the Benedictine order.
 The king built his church near to the existing monastic buildings.

 The First Burial, the First Coronation

 Westminster Abbey was consecrated in December 1065, a few days before Edward died.
 Fittingly, the king was the first of a long line of monarchs to be buried there.
 In 1066, William the Conqueror added to the growing prestige of Westminster Abbey by choosing to be crowned there, becoming King William I on 25th December 1066.
 From that point onwards, Westminster Abbey would be the site of almost every royal coronation.

 By the middle of the 12th century, Edward the Confessor had been canonised and his remains were moved to a magnificent shrine within the Abbey’s sanctuary, where pilgrims would flock to ask for his intercession.
 They also gave donations to the shrine, making Westminster Abbey rather wealthy.
 In the 13th century, King Henry III resolved to rebuild Westminster Abbey to make it rival the French Gothic cathedrals of the era.
 This eventually formed the current incarnation of the Abbey.
 He also moved the remains of St Edward to an even more magnificent shrine, where he still remains.